Tietoevry-Create/Pitch-stats/README.md

 Navigate to the `studio` folder and run `sanity login` if you have not logged in and then run `sanity start`.

 Go to `localhost:3333` to see the local build of the Sanity Studio

+To deploy your changes to the hosted Sanity Studio, run `sanity deploy` from the `studio` directory.

+For now, the hosted Studio lives in  [https://stats.sanity.studio/](https://stats.sanity.studio/)